pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

       * [Read one paper multiple passes](#read-one-paper-multiple-passes)
       * [Try to answer question](#try-to-answer-question)
       * [About math code and long-term goals](#about-math-code-and-long-term-goals)

-## Introduction

-> You will learn how to build a successful machine learning project.
-If you aspire to be a technical leader in AI, and know how to set direction for your team's work.
->
-> You will:
-> - Understand how to diagnose errors in a machine learning system
-> - Be able to prioritize the most promising directions for reducing error
-> - Understand complex ML settings, such as mismatched training/test sets, and comparing to and/or surpassing human-level performance
-> - Know how to apply end-to-end learning, transfer learning, and multi-task learning
->

 ## Machine Learning Strategy